lCarvas/notes/docs/classes/remoteSensing/exploratory-analysis.md

 Reflectance does not depend on Sun geometry, due to being a proportion between Reflected Energy and Incident Energy (Er/Ei)

 We can convert Digital Number to Reflectance (Radiometric Conversion)
-This can be done as the Energy Emmited by the Sun is registered
+This can be done as the Energy Emitted by the Sun is registered
 The Digital Number gives us the Energy Reflected and the table registries give us the Incident Energy.
 The values from the aforementioned tables cannot be used directly due to not taking into account the scattering/absorption that happens when radiation goes through the atmosphere.
 To fix this, we need to perform Atmospheric Correction.
 This is harder to achieve as we need to have knowledge on the atmospheric conditions of the day and location we are getting the images from.

-What really characterises the surface elements?
+What really characterizes the surface elements?
 Reflectance as it does not depend on Sun Geometry

 What do we have in a Satellite Image?